AlphaGhostH/Development-Code-Archive/README.md

 DON'T SHARE YOUR PERSONAL INFORMATION!

 This is strictly a learning site for those who don't know how to code.
-Please shae useful codes so these users can develope their skills.
+Please share useful codes that you have learned so that these users can develope their skills.